 In practice, many individual unitholders will not bother to vote, and proposed changes like these virtually always get passed anyway.
 So if you choose not to exercise your vote, it’s not likely to make a difference.

 Much more important is that each unitholder will have to make a joint election under Section 85 of the Income tax Act.
 This is a part of the tax code that allows an individual to transfer (or “roll over”) property to a corporation without an immediate tax consequences.
-Horizons will soon be distributing information explaining the process for doing this.
+Horizons has created a web page about this process (updated November 20, 2019).

 If you fail to make this election and continue to hold on to your ETF units, you could potentially face significant tax consequences.
 Your old units may be subject to a deemed disposition, which means the CRA would consider them to be sold at market value, and any accumulated capital gains would be taxable in the current year.